First Year Studies begins with a Rock Solid Orientation

 As a student progresses from FYRST to the degree-granting college, some departments may reassign their students to different academic advisors during the upper-division years, while other departments may permit the student to retain the FYRST advisor throughout his/her years of study at the university.
 Upon entrance into the university, new transfer students are assigned academic advisors from their major program.

 Exploratory (Undeclared) Program

 Students entering the university who are exploring majors participate in the Exploratory Program.
 These students are advised by FYRST advisors who volunteer their time to advise students as part of the Exploratory Program.
 The faculty identified as FYRST Exploratory advisors have an interest in and a commitment to assisting new students in their transition to college life.
-Nearly all Exploratory students are advised by members of the Academic Services Department.

 The Academic Advisement Center is responsible for developing advisor and student advising resources, conducting advisor training and first year student advising informational workshops, and maintaining its involvement in retention-related and first-year research activities.